ebonnal/streamable/README.md

 assert list(first_5_ints) == [0, 1, 2, 3, 4]
 ```

-... or `until` a predicate is satisfied:
+... or take `until` a predicate is satisfied:

 ```python